RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/1-payment-networks.md

 * Through input data
 * Through a proxy smart contract

-Similar to the payment address, in this payment network we can set a refund address that follows the same rules.
+Similar to the payment address, in this payment network, we can set a refund address that follows the same rules.
 The reference will be specific for the refunds.

 #### Input data: